 How to Use a Cold Frame

-Growing plants in a cold frame requires the constant monitoring of temperature, moisture and ventilation.
+Growing plants in a cold frame requires the constant monitoring of temperature, moisture, and ventilation.
 Most seeds germinate in soil that is around 70 degrees F. (21 C.).
 Some crops like it a little warmer or cooler, but 70 is a good compromise.
-But soil temps are not the only concern.
+Soil temps are not the only concern.
 Air temperature is also important, which is where the gardener needs to carefully monitor.

-Careful monitoring and response is important.
+Careful monitoring and response are important.
 If the frame is too warm, vent it.
-If the cold fame is too cold, cover the glass with straw or other padding to conserve heat.
+If the cold frame is too cold, cover the glass with straw or another padding to conserve heat.
 To vent the cold frame, raise the sash on the opposite side from which the wind is blowing to protect tender, young plants.
 Open the sash completely or remove it on warm, sunny days.
 Close the sash in the late afternoon once the danger of excess heat has passed and before the evening air turns chilly.